Knowledge Hub

 What happens if I don’t renew my trade mark

-If your UK trademark is not renewed before the end of the grace period, it will lapse and be removed from the register.
+If your UK trade mark is not renewed before the end of the grace period, it will lapse and be removed from the register.
 The only way to save your mark following this is to send an application for it to be restored.
 This is done one year after the expiry date.
 You must submit a written application explaining why the trade mark was not renewed in due time, and that failure to renew was due to unplanned circumstances.
-There is an extra fee of £100 that has to be payed, which will not be refundable if the application is unsuccessful.
+There is an extra fee of £100 that has to be paid, which will not be refundable if the application is unsuccessful.

 The process is complicated and can be extremely difficult.
 If your trade mark has not been renewed after the grace period, it is very important to seek legal counsel.

-For EU or international marks, once the renewal lapses or is filed after the grace period, EUIPO or WIPO will remove the mark from the register, and inform the owner of the mark that their trademark is cancelled.
+For EU or international marks, once the renewal lapses or is filed after the grace period, EUIPO or WIPO will remove the mark from the register and inform the owner of the mark that their trade mark is cancelled.
 A notice of cancellation will be published in the EUTM Bulletin and WIPO Gazette of International Marks.

 Can I renew a trade mark if I have made a modification to it?

-Alterations can be made to trade mark applications if there are certain changes of circumstances.
 The law allows for modifications in case you need to update personal details, surrender your trade mark rights, or correct a mistake on the register.

 In the UK, you can amend your application in order to restrict the goods and services the trade mark was registered for.
 Very small changes can be made to the trade mark itself, but these changes must not affect the identity of the trade mark.
 It is not possible to add further classes of goods or services without making a new application.